What You Should Know About Crescendo Fasting—The Intermittent Fasting Diet For Women

 Folks who insist that women need to fast in a special way usually cite a single study that was performed on rats.
 The rats were deprived of food for a full day, every other day for 12 weeks.
 Just two weeks into the experiment, the researchers found that the female rodents’ hormones were out of whack, causing their periods to stop and their ovaries to shrink.
 Which, admittedly, sounds pretty horrible.

-But is crescendo fasting actually a superior strategy?
+But is crescendo fasting a superior strategy?
 And are you doomed to wreck your metabolism if you try any other type of fast to lose weight?
-The answers to these questions below, plus everything else you need to know before trying this weight loss method:
+The answers to these questions are below, plus everything else you need to know before trying this weight loss method:

 Human Studies

 As for the human studies?
 There’s not much out there to suggest that fasting will mess with your hormones or turn you into a fat storage machine.
 In a year-long, randomized clinical trial, experts found that fasting didn’t impact obese women any differently than obese men.
-Alternate day calories helped both male and female subjects lose around 6% of their body weight.
+Alternate-day calories helped male and female subjects lose around 6% of their body weight.
 This means subjects ate 500 calories every other day and ate normally on the other days.
 (That translates to a 150-pound woman losing 9 pounds, or a 175-pound woman losing 10.5 pounds.)

 However, one study from 2005 suggests that fasting could reduce women’s insulin sensitivity slightly more than men’s, causing their blood sugar to spike higher after a meal.
 Diminished insulin sensitivity also makes it harder to digest carbs and absorb nutrients, increasing the odds of gaining weight.
-However, the study was short and small—it looked at eight women for just two weeks.
-That’s not enough time to see how fasting really affects the body, Varady says.
+However, the study was short and small, looking at eight women for just two weeks.
+That’s not enough time to see how fasting affects the body, Varady says.
 “The first two weeks of intermittent fasting are a jumble.
 Your body is trying to figure out what’s going on,” she says.
-And over the course of a year, findings actually show that insulin sensitivity improves with intermittent fasting.”
+And over the course of a year, findings show that insulin sensitivity improves with intermittent fasting.”
 Experts don’t fully understand why, but it could be that fasting lowers inflammation or improves insulin signaling pathways, Peterson explains.

 There are plenty of ways to make a fast work for you.

 If you want to give crescendo fasting a try, you don’t necessarily need to pick a plan based on your sex.
 “There’s no scientific research on crescendo fasting,” Peterson says.
-Instead, you should think about what works best for your lifestyle so you can actually stick to it, recommends Varady.
+Instead, you should think about what works best for your lifestyle so you can stick to it, recommends Varady.
 Here’s how to set yourself up for success: